 - Test reporting: To help improve the process internally, we generate monthly reports with all recommendations.
 This report is shared with the customer who manages the assignment of tasks to help reduce the number of existing recommendations before the use of PMD and gives more control over the code quality.

-Our customer has several custom development projects that can be found in AppExchange and our team is in charge of each product release.
-A new release consists of several features.
-Each of them is developed and tested by the developer and QA following the method described, no separate scoping phase is needed.
+Our customer has several custom development projects that can be found in AppExchange, and our team is in charge of each product release.
 Before a package is released, we must run the security scanner.
-This is a cloud-based source code analysis tool that helps us find any vulnerabilities in our code.
+This cloud-based source code analysis tool helps us find any vulnerabilities in our code.
 Once the scanner passes and no issues are found, we are ready to upload our new release.
 When a new package is released, a URL is generated.
 Once this step is completed, a notification to the project manager is sent with the corresponding link.

 Having a clear and well-defined workflow is what helps us develop a long-term partnership with our Salesforce Partners customers.
 Working with Salesforce Partners is only one of the many services Oktana provides.
-If you are a Salesforce partner looking to partner with experts to help you provide the best custom app development solutions to your clients Contact us.
+If you are a Salesforce partner looking to work with experts to help you provide the best custom app development solutions to your customers contact us.
 Our team will give you more information about these services.